1. There is no scientific evidence that gender reassignment has a positive health effect.

 It is also odd that "Standards of Care" states that basic qualifications for psychiatric competence for investigation are also obtained by, for example, "A couple's counsellor" or a nurse.
 No specification of specialty medical psychiatric expertise, University level education in psychology, or experience is provided by "Standards of care".
 This means that according to "Standards of Care", a couple's therapist or a nurse who has passed the basic nurse education exam filter also has the required basic qualifications to do psychiatric investigation also of children and adolescents.
 There are no guidelines fin "Standards of Care" or objective requirements on psychiatric competence that must be set for the investigator's competence.

 "The American Association of Pediatrics (AAP)" has also written guidelines for the care of gender dysphoria.
 These are written by, in principle, a single person.

 8. Children/ adolescents grow out of the gender incongruence (80 - 90%) while on the other hand ...

 Many studies show that children grow out of sex incongruence during puberty.
-"Activists" have tried to reject these studies, they claim that they are loaded with errors, but the attempts to disqualify the studies have not passed the "peer review" process; the criticisms are arbitrary and without scientific basis.
-For example, some arguments address problems in the selection of the children that were included in the studies and uncertainties in which are to be regarded as having gender dysphoria.
-The claim is that some will turn out to be homosexual but do not have identity problems.
-The critique is irrelevant.
-Such ambiguities are always in the investigation of children before puberty, but even with very restrictive interpretations of which children should be considered to show gender dysphoria before puberty, the proportion that grow out of gender dysphoria is very high, if not 90% then 80%.
-Corrections that "possibly" should be taken into account only mean minor adjustments in the high numbers for children who grow out of gender dysphoria without interference from the health care sector.
+"Activists" have tried to reject these studies, bu the criticisms are very superficial.
+Arguments address problems in uncertainties in which children / adolescents are to be regarded as being transgender, e.g. some will turn out to be homosexual but not have identity problems.
+Such ambiguities are always present in the investigation before puberty, but even with very restrictive interpretations the proportion that grow out of gender dysphoria is very high, if not 90% then 70%.